On efforts to decouple early universe cosmology and quantum gravity phenomenology: Generalized cosmic censorship

 In \citep{ijjas2019new}, the same authors consider one particular class of bouncing models in this approach: what they call `the new cyclic cosmology'.
 As they note in the conclusion there, the new cyclic cosmology witnesses a possible `generalized cosmic censorship' principle.
 Importantly, the approach to cosmology that would proceed from a generalized cosmic censorship principle is ultimately much broader than just the new cyclic cosmology.
 Namely, the approach includes all semiclassical cosmologies in which the universe is ``[shielded] from reaching a stage where quantum physics dominates over classical'' [p.
-671].
+671].\footnote{ A modification of the BVG result \citep{borde2003inflationary} is used in \citep{kinney2022cyclic} to argue that the new cyclic cosmology must be past-incomplete with respect to at least some non-comoving geodesic.
+Often, geodesic incompleteness is treated as something pathological in the classical description, and therefore a signal that quantum gravitational physics comes to dominate over classical somewhere in the vicinity.
+But signals can be noisy: more work is needed to show that, in the specific case of the past-incomplete geodesics within these cyclic models, it is likely due to some distinctive feature of the underlying quantum gravitational physics (i.e. not to be explained at the level of the effective high-energy dynamics) that the geodesic is rendered incomplete.
+In \S3 below, I will return to this general topic of the interpretation of incomplete geodesics in cosmology given the generalized cosmic censorship principle, i.e. on a `cosmology done as effective field theory' approach.} (The quoted remark serves, in context, to define their generalized cosmic censorship principle.)

 According to generalized cosmic censorship then, UV effects of quantum gravity are everywhere and -when locally screened off from the low-energy scales that characterize semiclassical cosmological modeling from a cosmic-stationary laboratory frame, or cosmology done as effective field theory.
 Notably, unlike in inflation, interpreted as such an effective field theory dynamics for a specific cosmic epoch \emph{within a singular quantum cosmos}, quantum cosmologies satisfying generalized cosmic censorship allow for an effective field theory interpretation of the entire history of the cosmos.
 So, per generalized cosmic censorship, we may just as well proceed in cosmology by means of an empirical study of the behavior of an effective cosmos.